Biodiversity & Ecosystems

 About The Program

-The EcoCentre provides a wide range of biodiversity and ecosystem excursion activities covering wildlife in urban areas, allowing schools to tailor their excursion to match curriculum needs, inquiry topics and student projects.
+The EcoCentre provides a wide range of biodiversity and ecosystem excursion activities covering wildlife in urban areas and indigenous perspectives, allowing schools to tailor their excursion to match curriculum needs, inquiry topics and student projects.

 ● How can I protect or improve biodiversity in my local area or elsewhere?

 Port Phillip EcoCentre, St Kilda Botanical Gardens, 55A Blessington St, St Kilda VIC 3182

 4 hours (10am – 2pm).
 Shorter excursions (60min, 90min or 2 hour) can also be arranged.

 Maximum number of classes:

 Cost per class: